gregoryjscott/Simpler/README.md

                 : "Get a life.";
         }
     }

+Simpler comes with a Task base class, a static TaskFactory class for instantiating Tasks, along with various built-in Tasks that you can use as sub-tasks (a sub-task is just a Task property of another Task - see next example).

 ###"What's the purpose of the TaskFactory?"

 TaskFactory appears to just return an instance of the given Task type, but it actually returns a proxy to the Task.
 The proxy allows for intercepting Task Execute() calls and performing actions before and/or after the Task execution.
-For example, the Simpler.Injection.InjectSubTasks attribute will automatically instantiate sub-task properties (only if null) before Task execution, and automatically dispose of them after execution.
+For example, the Simpler.Injection.InjectSubTasks attribute will automatically instantiate sub-tasks (only if null) before Task execution, and automatically dispose of them after execution.
 Another common application is using custom attribute to integrate your favorite logging library.

     [InjectSubTasks]
     class BeAnnoying : Task